 Man and woman walking outside in the cold weather arm in arm wearing winter coats, gloves, and winter hats

-Winter wellness types to help you stay healthy all season long
+Winter wellness tips to help you stay healthy all season long

 The transition from fall to winter makes it the perfect time to get cozy by a fire, warm up with hot, comforting foods, and anticipate the excitement of the holidays.
 The downside, however, is that winter also ushers in cold & flu season.